 Many independent brokers look at the eXp Realty business model and wonder why they would merge their brokerage into eXp Realty when they can already recruit and earn income from sponsoring agents.

 While this is true, there are many reasons why eXp Realty may be a better option.
-Click here to watch a video I made comparing the independent brokerage model to eXp Realty.
+Read my blog post comparing the independent brokerage model to eXp Realty.
 But for now, here’s are two main reasons to consider eXp Realty over building an independent brokerage.

 First, is scalability.
 With eXp Realty’s model, you can scale your business to all 50 US states, Canada, and even more countries coming soon and you do not need to join a single MLS, except for the one you already belong to.

 The benefit here is that not only can you personally sponsor agents from wherever you may meet or know them, but your sponsored agents can also tap into their networks all over the country which will help build your organization that much faster.